NishchayBansal/Elevate-Labs-Task1/README.md

 4. Then we noted down some of the IP addresses and the open ports found.
 5. Captured packets through Wireshark and analysed them.
 6. Searched the Common services running on these ports like TCP, TLSv1.2, ICMP, UDP etc.
-7. We found out the potential security risks like data theft, sensitive information leakage, data manipulation, financial or reputational losses, etc.
+7. We found out the potential security risks like data theft, sensitive information leakage, data manipulation, financial or reputational losses, Malware distribution, cyberattacks, etc.
 8. Lastly, saved this result in a word file.
 PFA the word file.